andresjpg2000/Energy-Efficiency-and-Management-Platform/README.md

 # AMA - Energy Efficiency and Management Platform

 This project, titled AMA, is an Energy Efficiency and Management Platform developed for the Project 2 course at ESMAD.
 It aims to provide users with tools to monitor and manage their energy consumption, promote energy efficiency, and offer insights into energy usage patterns.
-The platform consists of a client-side application built with Vue.js and a server-side application using Node.js and Express, with data storage managed (though the specifics aren't detailed in the provided file list).
+The platform consists of a client-side application built with Vue.js and a server-side application using Node.js and Express, with data storage managed.

 ## Features